VikrantAgrahari/speech_to_text/README.md

 1. Can convert file format from popular formats to ".wav" which is one Speech_Recognition engine supports
 2. Able to remove the noise level depending on the uploaded audio.
+3. User can download output in txt or doc format
+4. Make option of recording of audio (User can upload or record audio)

 *I'm a new face to this field, so need helping hands.
 You can put other features if you want to.
 I love learning from you 😊*